Assistant Professor

 about me

 I'm an Assistant Professor in the Brain and Cognitive Sciences & Neuroscience Departments at the University of Rochester.
 Previously, I was a Postdoctoral Fellow at the Princeton Neuroscience Institute, working with Jon Cohen, Ken Norman, and Nick Turk-Browne.
-I earned my Ph.D. in Computer Science from the Vision Lab at Stanford University, co-advised by Fei-Fei Li and Diane Beck.
+I earned my Ph.D. in Computer Science from the Vision and Learning Lab at Stanford University, co-advised by Fei-Fei Li and Diane Beck.
 My academic journey started at Williams College with a B.A. in Computer Science, Mathematics, and Cognitive Science.

 research brief